Billington Sea: History

-Billington's Sea was discovered in January 1621 by fourteen-year-old Mayflower passenger Francis Billington, son of John Billington.
+Billington's Sea was spotted in January 1621 by fourteen-year-old Mayflower passenger Francis Billington, son of John Billington.
 According to tradition, Francis Billington climbed up a tree and spotted what he called a "great sea," believing it to be the Pacific Ocean.
 He and one of the Mayflower's crew members went to explore the sea, but became alarmed when they saw some abandoned Native American houses.
 They were alone with only a single gun.
 In memory of Billington's error, the pond has been called "Billington's Sea" since.

 Recreational uses

 A single public boat launch site is located at Morton Town Park on the north shore.
 The ramp is sandy and suitable only for small craft that can be launched by hand like canoes and kayaks.
 Recreational fishing is allowed in the pond, with largemouth bass being the primary target species.

 Fish populations

 In addition to largemouth bass, the pond also contains pickerel, smallmouth bass, brook trout, black crappie, yellow perch, sunfishes such as pumpkinseed and bluegill, golden shiner, banded killifish, white perch, white sucker, and brown bullhead.
 A seasonal alewife run enters the pond from Plymouth Bay through Town Brook.